 SHARPE, Eric John.
 Lancaster 19.9.1933 — Sydney 19.10.2000.
 British Scholar of Comparative Religion in Australia.
-Born in a working class family, educated in Lancaster.
-In his teens became close to Methodist church and began studies at Hartley Victoria College in Manchester to become minister, but turned to History of Religions and was never ordained.
+Born in a working class family in the middle of the great depression, but won a stipendium to Royal Lancaster Grammar School.
+In his teenshe became close to Methodist church and began studies at Hartley Victoria College in Manchester to become minister, but turned to History of Religions and was never ordained.
 In 1954-58 at Manchester University, B.A. and M.A. under S. G. F. Brandon.
 From 1958 further studies in Sweden, 1965 Dr.theol.
 Uppsala, in Church History and Missiology.
 From 1966 taught at Manchester, from 1970 Senior Lecturer in Religious Studies at the University of Lancaster (collaborated with N. Smart), 1975-76 Reader.
 In 1977-96 the first Professor of Religious Studies at Sydney, founding a new department.
 Retired 1996.
-Married 1962 Birgitta Johannesson.
+Married 1962 Birgitta Johannesson, a Swedish scholar of Islam.

 The phenomenology of religion, the history of modern Christian mission, and inter-religious dialogue are mentioned as his main interests.